 It is also why experience-by-story trumps knowledge sharing every time.
 It’s the story, not the angle, that matters most to the audience.
 Not my story, but theirs’.
 And the best way to connect to their infinite number of inspiring credos, is to share the reality of my own.

 Oh, I know.
 There will not be many in my audience who lost their hearing at the prime of their career as I did.
 But almost every human on the planet knows exactly what it’s like to lose something precious.
 My would-be audience doesn’t have to be deprived of a primary sense, to relate to physical, mental and spiritual anguish.
 They get it already.

 The experience that connects us is not our angle, voice nor ears; it’s our broken hearts and our common craving to be healed.

 And of course, my potential listeners do not have to be deaf to know what it’s like to live in silent isolation from their fellows.
 No. My message appeals to the many courageous who are determined to overcome, whatever the challenge or circumstance.
 The experience that connects us is not our angle, voice nor ears; it’s our broken hearts and our common craving to be healed.

 Imploring My Story

-Thus, in this here blog, and on the circuit, I implore my stark pain.
-And, while I may be a newbie (written in August 2011), I have learned a bit about triumph as well.
+Thus, in this here blog, and on the circuit, I implore my stark pain (story); I instruct actionable behaviors on exactly what to do to persevere (content); and I give examples throughout of what I did to overcome and triumph (story).
 Is my story unique?
 You bet.
 Does it stand out among the million who share the same space?
 Sure it does.
 Does my message cut through the clutter?
 Absolutely.

 What’s my angle?
 No angle.
 I refuse to dazzle by platitudes.
 Passionate pleas to be all you can be may entertain an audience; but it will not inspire them.
 But experience without a sound – now that’s inspirational stuff!